KreativeName1/Skyblock-Machinery-V1/README.md

 # Skyblock-Machinery-V1

-Ein Addon inspiriert von Minecraft Java Edition Mods.
+A Minecraft Bedrock Edition Addon inspired by Java Edition Mods.

-Der Code, 3D-Modelle und Texturen wurden von mir erstellt.

-Es ist noch lange nicht fertig.
-Nicht sicher ob ich es jemals weitermachen werde.
+I currently have no plans to continue to work on this project.